Fr. Patrick (Joseph) Farrell

 Death: July 15, 2014

 Fr.
-Patrick’s priestly duties included teaching Latin at the Carmelite seminary, serving as pastor of St. Florian Parish in Milwaukee, being the spiritual leader for many Secular Order Discalced Carmelite groups and also serving as their Provincial Director for the eastern province.
+Patrick’s priestly duties included teaching Latin at the Carmelite seminary, serving as pastor of St. Florian Parish in Milwaukee, being the spiritual leader for many Secular Order Discalced Carmelite groups and also serving as the Provincial Director for the eastern province.
 He spent many years at Holy Hill in various ministries, including working with youth and teaching religious education.
-He wrote questions for reflection on St. Mark's Gospel and most recently on the works of St. Teresa of Avila.
+He wrote questions for reflection on St. Mark's Gospel and on the works of St. Teresa of Avila.
 He also enjoyed sketching, wood carving and carpentry.
 Fr.
 Patrick had a deep love and devotion to Mary the Mother of God and Jesus in the Eucharist.
-His sense of humor and talent for story telling made him an excellent homilist.
+His sense of humor and talent for storytelling made him an excellent homilist.
 His love for the Sacrament of Reconciliation touched many hearts.
 Fr.
-Patrick was currently the spiritual director and moderator for the Rockford and Volo, Illinois Secular Order Discalced Carmelites.
+Patrick most recently was the spiritual director and moderator for the Rockford and Volo, Illinois Secular Order Discalced Carmelites.
 His ability to offer encouraging spiritual support for each person was a wonderful gift.
-Fr.
-Patrick will be greatly missed by all who were blessed to know him as a priest and as a very gentle, kind and loving person.
+Father died on July 15, 2014, and is buried at the Carmelite Cemetery in Hubertus, Wisconsin.
+He will be greatly missed by all who were blessed to know him as a priest and as a very gentle, kind and loving person.